 And why I don’t share my formulas.

-I often get asked for my recipes, and sometimes I get asked how long it takes me to develop one of my creams.
+I often get asked for my product formula recipes, and sometimes I get asked how long it takes me to develop one of my creams.
 The first question I cannot answer, for reasons explained below.
 The second question took me some time to really evaluate and figure out how long it actually does take me to develop my creams.
 You see, there’s a difference between following a recipe in a cook book and making the tastiest and healthiest meal you have ever had.
 The actual development of a new product is much more involved than simply following a recipe.
-It involves research, experimentation, critical thinking, and in our case, outside the box creative thinking to make products work without using toxic chemical ingredients.
+It involves research, experimentation, critical thinking, and in our case, outside the box creative thinking to make products work without using toxic chemical ingredients, which means there is usually a specific process involved, rather than just a mixture of a bunch of ingredients.

 So I decided to tell you how long it really takes me to bring a quality product to market.
 Because it’s not as easy as it sounds.